 While in Naples, we were also privileged to visit spots in rural Campania like the charming medieval town of Caiazzo where we enjoyed what is surely the world’s finest pizza at Pepe in Grani.
 While there, we also enjoyed wandering down dark, narrow, old alleyways twisting toward grand mountain views.

 We wandered alone that day – just us and a solitary dog who watched us in sphinx-like solemnity on the ancient alley steps.
-This encounter was an added bonus to our pizza-driven southern Italy road trip.
+This encounter was an added bonus to our pizza-driven day trip.

 Naples ‘Society’ Pets

 It would also be a misnomer to only characterize Naples as a gritty, hardscrabble city.
 As you travel west, across the bay to neighborhoods like Chiaia and up the city’s super steep hills to Vomero, the character of Naples transforms.